* DayZSynthesizer

 Creating a synthesizer

 When creating your synthesizer, you are required to pass in a Metadata object as the first argument.
-Other parameters are optional.
+We also recommend setting the parameters at this time.

 Parameter Reference